ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Experiments

 \subsection{Ablation on DB Scope and Time Window (Figure~\ref{tab:ablation-dbscope})}

 By default, one database is set up per incident with both raw and alert logs. \textbf{DB Scope:} In the real world, zero-day and sophisticated attacks may evade security detections and not be shown in alert logs.
 We remove alert logs to simulate this and observe an obvious drop in performance.
 This indicates that these alert logs created with rules, heuristics, and ML-based detections are crucial for investigation.
 We also set up an alert-only database for comparison and found a substantial increase in reward.
 This is expected since our questions are built from security tables.
-This also shows that unrelated noise from the database can impact performance.

-\textbf{Time Window:} We also test with a full version of the database (explained in Section~\ref{sec:data}).
+This also shows that unrelated noise from the database can impact performance. \textbf{Time Window:} We also test with a full version of the database (explained in Section~\ref{sec:data}).
 Moving from the per-incident slices to the full database lowers average reward to 0.248, which is expected since a longer horizon introduces extra noise.
 We note that degradation from using a longer time span is mild compared to switching the DB scope.
-Since the questions constructed by LLMs tends to include time information in the question, which relieves the effect of a noisier environment. (all tested with GPT-4o)
+Since the questions constructed by LLMs tends to include time information in the question, which relieves the effect of a noisier environment (Tested with GPT-4o).